-The proposed project is the construction, use, and maintenance of a 5-story, 66-foot tall mixed-use building comprised of 54 dwelling units.
-The project will be 100% affordable, exclusive of one market-rate manager's unit, and will provide 7 Very Low Income and 46 Low Income units.
-As provided in Exhibit A, the project will provide four (4) parking spaces at grade level, and will provide 44 long-term and 4 short-term bicycle parking spaces.
-The project will be 30,000 square feet in floor area with a Floor Area Ratio ("FAR") of 2.38:1.
+The proposed project is the construction, use, and maintenance of a 5-story, 67-foot tall residential building comprised of 43 dwelling units.
+The project will be 100% affordable, exclusive of one market-rate manager's unit, and will provide 5 Very Low Income and 37 Low Income units.
+As provided in Exhibit A, the project will provide four (4) parking spaces at grade level, and will provide 38 long-term and 6 short-term bicycle parking spaces.
+The project will be 28,807 square feet in floor area with a Floor Area Ratio ("FAR") of 2.73:1.

-The residential units are located on all floors, and will comprise of 53 studios and one 2-bedroom manager's unit.
-Residential amenities will be provided through an open-air central courtyard on the 2nd floor, and a roof terrace on the 5th floor.
-The project will also provide 2,500 square feet of commercial office space at the ground floor, including supportive service offices and a computer lab, to provide assistance to its residents.
+The residential units are located on the 2nd through 5th floors, and will comprise of 42 studios and one 2-bedroom manager's unit.
+Residential amenities will be provided through an open-air recreation courtyard and enclosed community room at the ground floor facing 48th Street, and a roof terrace on the 5th floor.
+The project will also provide supportive services and related offices on the ground floor, to provide assistance to its residents.

-The site is currently vacant with surface parking, with no trees on the subject site, and four (4) trees along the public right-of-way which are proposed to remain.
+The site currently serves as surface parking, with no trees on the subject site or right-of-way.